New insulation monitoring device for uninterruptible power supply systems developed by MEPhI students

 The collaboration between the university and the enterprise shows how student projects can influence industry.
 Students gain practical experience, and companies gain innovative solutions.

-Production of synthetic adhesive to replace imported analogues will be established in Tomsk
+Production of synthetic glue to replace imported analogues will be established in Tomsk

 TRINITI and MEPhI are creating a training center for thermonuclear energy